The Carpentries Code of Conduct¶

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.
 However, the committee is not required to act on this feedback.

-Finally the committee will make a report to the Carpentry Executive Council, as well as Carpentry directorship in the event of an ongoing resolution, such as a ban.
+Finally the committee will make a report to the Carpentries Executive Council, as well as Carpentries directorship in the event of an ongoing resolution, such as a ban.

-The Policy committee will never publicly discuss the details of the issue; all public statements will be made by the Carpentry Executive Council.
+The Code of Conduct Committee will never publicly discuss the details of the issue; all public statements will be made by the Carpentries Executive Council.

-At the end of every quarter, the Executive Council will publish an aggregated count of the incidents the Policy Subcommittee dealt with, indicating how many reports it received, how many incidents it investigated independently, how many times it acted unilaterally, and for each of these which under part of the Code of Conduct the incident was classified.
+At the end of every quarter, the Executive Council will publish an aggregated count of the incidents the Code of Conduct Committee dealt with, indicating how many reports it received, how many incidents it investigated independently, how many times it acted unilaterally, and for each of these which under part of the Code of Conduct the incident was classified.

 Conflicts of Interest